CBGonzalez/NetNewsTicker/Readme.md

 The news ticker will periodically fetch headlines from [Hacker News](https://news.ycombinator.com/news) using its [API](https://github.com/HackerNews/API), from a select group of [reddit communities](https://www.reddit.com/) via [RSS](https://www.reddit.com/wiki/rss) and from [BBCNews](https://www.bbc.com/news), also via [its RSS service](https://www.bbc.com/news/10628494).

+A schematic view of the project can be found [here](AdditionalFiles/SchematicView.md).

 The headlines are displayed as buttons scrolling across the screen.
 When clicked, the corresponding page is displayed in your default browser.
 For Hacker News, a right click will display the item´s discussion page.
 On the right, a few buttons allow for some control: pause, resume, accelerate and slow down the scrolling, configuration and an exit button.

 #### Binding to Allow for Dynamic Behavior ####